-In the following a general description of the work performed in this period has been summarized together with the percentages of completition.
+In the following a general description of the work performed in this period has been summarized together with the percentages of completion with respect to functionalities; 100% means that the functionality is present completely, but some refinement should be needed and maintenance is always performed.

 - AXMEDIS OBJECTS REPOSITORY RELATION SCHEMA

+- o OK 100%

-OK 100% - DESCRIPTORS METADATA MAPPING IN RELATIONAL SCHEMA
+- DESCRIPTORS METADATA MAPPING IN RELATIONAL SCHEMA

+- o OK 100%

-OK 100% - ACCOUNT LOG FOR AXMEDIS OBJECTS REPOSITORY
+- ACCOUNT LOG FOR AXMEDIS OBJECTS REPOSITORY

-OK 100%
+- o OK 100%

 - DATABASE SCHEMA FOR SUPPORTING AXMEDIS

 - o OK 100%

 - AXMEDIS DATABASE INTERFACE

-- OK, 1st prototype ready with 80% of functionalities.
-Main missing functionalities are the missing functions for Axdb administrative, for Query result collecting (async only) and some of those related to CAMART and AII.
+- OK, 100%, apart form some issue that will emerge in the new P2P activities after CRS4 has abandoned the project and therefore some new requests can arise from HEXAGLOBE (DSI subcontractor).

 - AXMEDIS DATABASE WEBSERVICE INTERFACE

-- Descriptor_Support

-- $O\overline{K}$, 1st prototype ready (100%)

-- Publication_Support
+- o Descriptor Support

 - OK, 1st prototype ready (100%)

-- o User_Support
+- o Publication Support

 - OK, 1st prototype ready (100%)

-- AXDBQuerySupport

-- OK, 1st prototype ready (sync communication 100%, async 80%, also if not implemented yet, but basic functionalities are the same)

-- o P2PHubNode
+- User Support

 - OK, 1st prototype ready (100%)

+- o AXDBQuerySupport

+- OK, 100%

+- P2PHubNode

+- Deprecated, since requested from CRS4

 - AXMEDIS ADMINISTRATIVE WEB DATABASE INTERFACE

-- OK, 1st prototype ready (some minor missing functionalities, for detailed authentication, but now the underlying layer is ready and for meliorating user interface usability
+- o OK, 90%, some refinement to be performed yet.

 - AXMEDIS OBJECT LOADER/SAVER

 - o Loader:

-- OK, 1st prototype (90%, if we want to implement some more reliable mechanism for transferring objects not based on their physical location, otherwise 100%.
-It has to be discussed since it is not easy to move large objects)
+- OK, 100%

+- o Saver

+- OK, 90%.
+Second prototype that works with the new AXOM model has been provided and posted and we are in the optimization phase for the concurrent access to the service.

 - HISTORY OF AXMEDIS OBJECTS EVOLUTION IN PRODUCTION REPOSITORY (EXITECH, FUPF)

-- OK, 1st prototype done.
-Waiting for some real object and some sample of the size (some hints received by ILABS) in order to choose technologies and to completed with real tests.
-The missing Saver (due to delayed AXOM) is another reason for having not completed this part.
+- o OK, 100%.

 - QUERY AND SELECTION ARCHIVE FOR EACH USER (EXITECH, DSI, HP, XIM, IRC)

-- OK, 1st prototype ready (Little delay, 60% Some missing functionalities at Web service level.
-Implemented first versions of loadSelection, deleteSelection, saveSelection).
+- o OK, 100%, integrated with quesry support for actualization of Selections.

 - QUERY SUPPORT WEB SERVICE INTERFACE (EXITECH)

-- OK, 1st prototype ready (sync communication 100%, async 80%, also if not implemented yet, but basic functionalities are the same) - QUERY DISTRIBUTION (EXITECH) - OK, 1st prototype ready (sync communication 100%, async 80%, also if not implemented yet, but basic functionalities are the same) - QUERY RESULTS INTEGRATION (EXITECH) - OK, 1st prototype ready (sync communication 100%, async 60%)
+- o OK, 100%

+- QUERY DISTRIBUTION (EXITECH)

+- o OK, 100%

+- QUERY RESULTS INTEGRATION (EXITECH)

+- o OK, 100%